iter8-tools/iter8/doc_files/iter8_bookinfo_istio.md

 kubectl apply -n bookinfo-iter8 -f https://raw.githubusercontent.com/iter8-tools/iter8-controller/v0.2.1/doc/tutorials/istio/bookinfo/bookinfo-tutorial.yaml
 ```

 You should see the following pods in the `bookinfo-iter8` namespace.
 Make sure the pods' status is "Running."
-Also, note that there should be 2 containers in each pod, since the Istio sidecar was injected.
+Also, note that there should be two containers in each pod, since the Istio sidecar was injected.

 ```bash
 $ kubectl get pods -n bookinfo-iter8